botpress/readme/docs/WEBCHAT/embedded-webchat-old-1/embedded-webchat-getting-started.md

 ### Saving User Information

-With the Embedded Webchat, you can send information to Botpress and use it in your Studio.
-Look [here](/docs/user-data) for more information.
+With the Embedded Webchat, you can [send information](/docs/user-data) to Botpress and use it in your Studio.